Legislature(2023 - 2024)BUTROVICH 205

 SANDY SNODGRASS, CEO, AK Fentanyl Response Project, Anchorage,

-Alaska, testified in support of SB 64.
-She reported that her
+Alaska, testified by invitation in support of SB 64.

-son, Robert Bruce Snodgrass died from fentanyl poisoning on

-report following her sons death, she works in various

-capacities to create a response to the fentanyl epidemic.
 She

+reported that her son, Robert Bruce Snodgrass, died from

+viewing the toxicology report following her son's death, she has

+worked in various capacities to create a response to the

-utilizes prevention and outreach efforts and states that SB 64
+fentanyl epidemic.
+She utilizes prevention and outreach efforts

-addresses public safety.
-She expressed hope that the legislature
+and SB 64 addresses public safety.
+She expressed hope that the

-will consider moving the bill along to protect Alaska's
+legislature will consider moving the bill along to protect

-children.
-She opined that SB 64 could be used by prosecutors to
+Alaska's children.
+She opined that SB 64 could be used by

-negotiate with lower-level drug dealers.
-She seeks the
+prosecutors to negotiate with lower-level drug dealers.
+She

-prosecution of drug trafficking organizations that are targeting
+seeks the prosecution of drug trafficking organizations that are

-Alaskans because of the inflated prices of illicit drugs in
+targeting Alaskans because of the inflated prices of illicit

-rural areas.
-She mentioned a newer drug known as xylazine that
+drugs in rural areas.
+She mentioned a newer drug known as

-is gaining momentum as another dangerous substance and is often
+xylazine that is gaining momentum as another dangerous substance

-CHAIR CLAMAN expressed sorrow for the death of Ms. Snodgrasss
+CHAIR CLAMAN expressed condolences for the death of her son.

 2:49:01 PM